ait-testbed/attackmate/docs/source/playbook/vars.rst

 ``LAST_SLIVER_IMPLANT`` is set every time after a new sliver implant was created and contains the path to the implant file.

 ``LAST_FATHER_PATH`` is set every time when a father-rootkit was generated.

+``REGEX_MATCHES_LIST`` is set every time a regex command yields matches and it contains a list of all matches.
+Note that if sub or split does not have a match the input string is returned.